openMF/ph-ee-operations-web/README.md

 `PH_OPS_BACKEND_SERVER_URL`
 Setting for the Payment Hub server url to Operations backend services

+`PH_OPS_BULK_CONNECTOR_URL`
+Setting for the Payment Hub server url to Bulk Import Batch creation backend services

+`PH_OPS_BATCH_KEY`
+Setting for the Private Key used to sign the Bulk Import Batch creation

 `PH_VOU_BACKEND_SERVER_URL`
 Setting for the Payment Hub server url to Vouchers backend services

+`PH_VOU_CALLBACK_URL`
+Setting for the callback url to Vouchers creation process

 `PH_ACT_BACKEND_SERVER_URL`
 Setting for the Payment Hub server url to Account Management backend services